New Canaan Domestic Abuse Attorney

 During the COVID-19 public health emergency, the Judicial Branch has established a procedure to file applications for temporary restraining orders without coming to the courthouse.

-If you have questions about a domestic violence situation, the lawyers at The Family Law Firm of Healy + Eliot can help.
-To schedule an in-person or virtual meeting with one of our New Canaan lawyers, please call 203-652-8018, or complete our online contact form.
+If you have questions about a domestic violence situation, the family lawyers at The Family Law Firm of Healy + Eliot can help.
+To schedule an in-person or virtual meeting with one of our New Canaan domestic abuse lawyers, please call 203-652-8018, or complete our online contact form.